You can find Part I of the series here

 But though he wrote and rewrote and invented to develop and refine his ideas, Pantalaimon’s form in the opening remains very close to that primal image that first came to him: the moth is ethereal, half-there, a small, shadowy presence.
 It means we first see dæmons in our imaginative eye in much the same way that Pullman first did.
 It gives us a similar access to the primal sense of what dæmons are first of all without the obfuscating visual distraction of a characterful animal form.

-So Pantalaimon – and dæmons – are formless on arrival for a paragraph or more and then when a shape is given, it is a moth.
-His form is not appealing or cute, not communicative of personality in from.
 A moth is as much like a will-o’-the-wisp or a fairy (think of Tinkerbell on stage, a formless pinpoint of light) as an animal.

 And yet before we even learn Pantalaimon’s form we learn of his strong, clear human-like personality: “You’re not taking this seriously,” says the ephemeral little nothing of a presence like a brother scolding a sister, or a servant chiding his young mistress, or the more sensible friend admonishing the reckless one.
 “Behave yourself!”